johansan/obsidian-featured-image/README.md

 1. **Show notifications** - Show notifications when the featured image is set, updated or removed.

+2. **Run automatically while editing** - Automatically updates the featured image when a note changes.
+Disable this if you prefer to use the **Update featured image in current file** command manually.

-2. **Frontmatter property** - The name of the frontmatter property to update with the featured image.
+3. **Frontmatter property** - The name of the frontmatter property to update with the featured image.

-3. **Thumbnails folder** - Folder for downloaded thumbnails and resized images.
+4. **Thumbnails folder** - Folder for downloaded thumbnails and resized images.
 Subfolders will be created automatically for different image types.

-4. **Excluded folders** - Comma separated list of folders to exclude from the featured image plugin.
+5. **Excluded folders** - Comma separated list of folders to exclude from the featured image plugin.

 ### Frontmatter

-5. **Frontmatter image source properties** - Comma-separated list of frontmatter properties to check for image paths/URLs before scanning the document.
+6. **Frontmatter image source properties** - Comma-separated list of frontmatter properties to check for image paths/URLs before scanning the document.
 Supports strings and YAML lists.

-6. **Media link format** - Choose how to format the featured image property in frontmatter:
+7. **Media link format** - Choose how to format the featured image property in frontmatter:
    - Plain text: `path/to/image.png`
    - Wiki link: `[[path/to/image.png]]`
    - Embedded link: `![[path/to/image.png]]`

-7. **Only update if frontmatter property exists** - Enable this to only update the frontmatter property if it already exists.
+8. **Only update if frontmatter property exists** - Enable this to only update the frontmatter property if it already exists.

-8. **Keep empty property** - When enabled, the frontmatter property will be kept but set to an empty string if no featured image is found.
+9. **Keep empty property** - When enabled, the frontmatter property will be kept but set to an empty string if no featured image is found.
 When disabled, the property will be removed.

-9. **Don't clear existing property** - When enabled, keeps the existing featured image property if no image is found in the document.
+10. **Don't clear existing property** - When enabled, keeps the existing featured image property if no image is found in the document.
 When disabled, clears or removes the property when no image is detected (depending on the 'Keep empty property' setting).

 ### External Media

-10. **Download external images to thumbnails folder** - Store external image links locally.
+11. **Download external images to thumbnails folder** - Store external image links locally.
 Disable to skip remote images when selecting a featured image.

-11. **Download YouTube thumbnails** - Store YouTube thumbnails locally.
+12. **Download YouTube thumbnails** - Store YouTube thumbnails locally.
 Disable to skip YouTube links when selecting a featured image.

-12. **Require exclamation mark for YouTube thumbnails** - If enabled, only YouTube links prefixed with an exclamation mark will be considered for thumbnail download.
+13. **Require exclamation mark for YouTube thumbnails** - If enabled, only YouTube links prefixed with an exclamation mark will be considered for thumbnail download.

 ### Resize thumbnail

-13. **Resize feature image** - Resize feature image for better performance in scrolling lists.
+14. **Resize feature image** - Resize feature image for better performance in scrolling lists.
     - **Resized thumbnail property name** - The name of the frontmatter property to store the resized thumbnail path.
     - **Max resized width** - Maximum width of the resized thumbnail in pixels.
 Use 0 for no width restriction.
     - **Max resized height** - Maximum height of the resized thumbnail in pixels.
 Use 0 for no height restriction.